- Realizing Dreams

 - Assisted Hatching (AH): The most frustrating problem in IVF is the fact that sometimes good looking embryos in the culture dish on the day of embryo transfer do not always implant and result in pregnancy.
 Although there may be many potential explanation of this unfortunate occurrence, it has been suggested that precise laser manipulation of the outer capsule of the egg (zona pellucida) can be applied to improve embryo implantation in selected cases.
 At our center, the procedure is performed in a minimally invasive manner on day 3 stage embryos.

-- Embryo cryopreservation and frozen-thawed embryo transfer (FET): Embryo cryopreservation can be considered for any ART treatment cycle.
-At UF Health, healthy excess embryos are frozen (cryopreserved) on day 5 (blastocyst) stage which maximizes their survival on thaw and provides excellent pregnancy rates on FET similar to initial fresh cycle transfers.
+- Embryo cryopreservation and frozen-thawed embryo transfer (FET): • Embryo cryopreservation and frozen-thawed embryo transfer (FET): Embryo cryopreservation can be considered for any ART treatment cycle.
+At UF Health, healthy excess embryos are frozen (cryopreserved) on day 5 which maximizes their survival on thaw and provides excellent pregnancy rates on FET similar to initial fresh cycle transfers.
 A frozen-thawed embryo transfer cycle does not require ovarian stimulation medications or an egg retrieval unlike the preceding IVF attempt.
 For FET treatment preparation, combined birth control pills and Lupron may be utilized in patients with normal ovarian function for suppression.
 Treatment with estrogen administered in incremental doses is started to develop endometrial lining.
 Several days before the scheduled transfer progesterone based on the stage of the embryo to be transferred is added to the treatment regimen.
 Thawed embryo transfer is performed using pelvic ultrasound guidance identical to IVF.

 - Embryo Donation: We do not have an internal embryo donation program or frozen embryo bank at UF Health.
 However, we will gladly perform frozen-thawed embryo transfers to interested patients if the third party embryos are donated to the patient.
 All FDA regulations, guidelines and program requirements will be strictly followed for this procedure.